 Thanks to improvements in data assimilation as well as improvements in the numerical weather prediction models themselves, and to a lesser extent to the DBCP quality control guidelines, observed buoy data now agree very well with the models.
-Buoy technology has not changed dramatically in the last 10 years.
-In fact, when the SVPB was designed and before it was tested at sea, concerns were expressed regarding expected quality of pressure data from those buoys (e.g. buoy submerged, new cheaper barometer used).
-Facts showed that both standard FGGE type buoys as well as new SVPBs produced reliable pressure observations.
-What the buoy community knew, however, was a difficult message to pass through the NWP community.
+Buoy technology has not changed dramatically in the last 15 years.
+In fact, when the SVPB2 was designed and before it was tested at sea in the early 1990s, concerns were expressed regarding expected quality of pressure data from those buoys (e.g. buoy submerged, new cheaper barometer used).
+Facts showed that both FGGE3 type buoys (the standard at the time) as well as the new SVPBs produced reliable pressure observations, while the SVPBs were substantially more cost effective and provide excellent water following characteristics in contrary to FGGE type buoys.
+What the buoy community knew, however, was a difficult message to pass through the Numerical Weather Prediction (NWP) community.
 Improvement of NWP techniques permitted to demonstrate that the buoy data quality was indeed very good.

 For example, standard deviation of observed pressure data from buoys minus first guess pressure field of ECMWF model was in the order of 2.5 hPa in 1990.
 In 2000, it dropped to about 1.2 hPa, and 0.8 hPa in 2006.
-As a result, modellers are now confident in the quality of buoy data, including air pressure (0.8 hPa SD), wind speed (2.0 m/s SD), wind direction, and SST (0.6C SD).
+As a result, modellers are now confident in the quality of buoy data, including air pressure (0.7 hPa SD), wind speed (1.6 m/s SD), wind direction, and SST (0.6C SD).

 2.3.
-Argos GTS system
+Argos GTS sub-system

-Before 1993, when a buoy operator wanted buoy data to be distributed on the GTS, one had to follow very strict standards as far as Argos message format was concerned.
+Before 1993, when a buoy operator wanted his buoy data to be distributed on the GTS, he had to follow very strict standards as far as Argos message format was concerned.
 Sensors has to be placed in a certain order, the set of available types of calibration curves was limited, it was not possible to distribute the back-hour data on the GTS, and only very limited quality control checks were done.
 Besides, if a buoy reported on the GTS, the buoy operator could not recover the raw data since the GTS required to process the data in geophysical units and the standard Argos data processing system was used for that purpose.